June 14, 2025

 Deep Dive into Promising Zones

-- Sidi Bel Abbès: This is another area that has been pinpointed for renewable energy projects.
+• Sidi Bel Abbès: This is another area that has been pinpointed for renewable energy projects.

 Infrastructure within Zones

-- Finding Your Team: Is there a good pool of skilled and semi-skilled labor available locally?
-Or will you need to factor in training?
+• Finding Your Team: Is there a good pool of skilled and semi-skilled labor available locally, or will you need to factor in training?

 The Investment Landscape: Incentives and Regulatory Framework

 Now, let’s talk about the money side and the rules of the game.
-Algeria is genuinely working hard to create a more appealing investment climate, especially for key sectors like renewable energy.
+Algeria is working hard to create a more appealing investment climate, especially for key sectors like renewable energy.
 It’s clear they want businesses like yours to succeed.

 Algeria’s New Investment Law